th3corinthian/th3corinthian/README.md

 ## Hi there 🕵🏻‍♂️
 Hi, I'm Corinthian.
 I am a student studying cybersecurity.
-In my free time I learn about operating system internals, pentesting, malware, cryptography, and offensive security.
+In my free time I learn about operating system internals, pentesting, malware, mathematics, cryptography, and offensive security.

+I like making electronic music, and going to soon start assembling my very own electronic instruments/modular synths.

 I am a lover of thinkpads, the grateful dead, the bass, chess, video games, and mtg.
 I also am an aspiring demoscener, I make demos for modern hardware, the C64, MS-DOS, Atari ST, and Amiga 500/1200.
 I hope to someday make video games as well.